jpverkamp/blog/content/programming/2014/2014-01-27-factoring-factorials.md

 As hinted at in the problem statement though, we can do better.

 First of all, we don't have to recalculate factors.
 We're going to be calculating a lot of factors, each of which depends on others in turn.
-So let's take a hint from {{< wikipedia "dynamic programming" >}} and {{< wikipedia "memoization" >}} and keep a hash around of all the values we've factored thus far.
+So let's take a hint from [[wiki:dynamic programming]]() and [[wiki:memoization]]() and keep a hash around of all the values we've factored thus far.
 Something like this:

 ```scheme
 ; Memoized version of prime factorization